 Watercolor… Hopewell Cape, New Brunswick, Canada.
 I came upon this covered bridge during a 2016 road trip and know very little about it.
 Originally built in either 1905 or 1908, the Sawmill Covered Bridge, a 104 foot, Howe Truss design, carried what is now Route 114, across Sawmill Creek in Albert County, New Brunswick.
 A… Read more »

-Watercolor… the 60-foot long, Loux Covered Bridge was built by David Sutton in 1874, to get across the Cabin Run Creek, which separates the Townships of Bedminster and Plumstead in Bucks County, Pennsylvania.
-It is a Towne Truss design and was entered into the National Register of Historic Places in 1980.
-Loux Covered Bridge is… Read more »
+Watercolor… the 60-foot long, Loux Covered Bridge, originally called John A. Loux’s Cabin Run Bridge, was either built in 1874 by David Sutton, or rebuilt by Sutton in 1913, to get across the Cabin Run Creek, which separates the Townships of Bedminster and Plumstead in Bucks County, Pennsylvania.
+It is a Towne Truss design and… Read more »

 Watercolor… also known as the Iron Hill Bridge, the 81-foot, Town Truss, Pine Valley Bridge was built by David Sutton in 1842.
 Crossing Pine Run Creek, in New Britain Borough, it is the 2nd oldest covered bridge in Bucks County, Pennsylvania.
 Pine Valley Covered Bridge was added to the National Register of Historic Places in… Read more »

 Watercolor… the 130-foot long, Frankenfield Covered Bridge, originally named Hillpot’s Bridge, is credited as being built by David Sutton in 1872.
 It is of a Town Lattice Truss design, spanning the Tinicum Creek in Tinicum Township, Bucks County, Pennsylvania.
-This bridge is a double span structure due to it’s midway support pier.
-The entire bridge… Read more »
+This bridge is cataloged as a double span structure due to it’s midway support pier.
+The… Read more »

 Watercolor… Cabin Run Covered Bridge, built 1871, crosses the Cabin Run Creek in Plumstead Township, Bucks County, Pennsylvania.
 This Town lattice truss bridge is 82-feet long and contains a few, rather interesting and not completely common details, that I have not found all together on any one Bucks County Bridge previously.
 Each of the portal… Read more »

 Watercolor… Perkasie, Bucks County.
 What is known today as the South Perkasie Covered Bridge, was constructed with County money in 1832, extending Benjamin’s Road across the Pleasant Spring Creek.
-It’s the second bridge built across this creek and the name “South Perkasie” wasn’t used until the village of Bridgetown (Benjamin) was incorporated, around 1900 into… Read more »
+It is the second bridge built across this creek and the given name, “South Perkasie” wasn’t in use until the village of Bridgetown (Benjamin) was incorporated,… Read more »

 Watercolor… Sheard’s Mill Covered Bridge, also known as Clymer’s Covered Bridge or the Thatcher Covered Bridge, was built in 1873, on what is now called (oddly enough)… Covered Bridge Road, near the village of Thatcher.
 The bridge spans 130 feet over the Tohickon Creek, connecting Haycock and East Rockhill Townships in Upper Bucks County, Pennsylvania…… Read more »